Zamy97/Node-Rotten-Potatoes/P00-Bootstrap-An-Express-Project/content.md

 Now let's add our templating engine Handlebars.js so our Express.js server can render _server-side HTML templates_.

-Instal Handlebars.js to your review.
+Install Handlebars.js to your review.

 ```bash
 $ npm install express-handlebars --save